ayo-ajayi/ayo-ajayi/README.md

-"if you can't do what you imagine, then what is imagination to you?
+"if you can't do what you dream, then what is imagination to you?
 Is it then a waste of space in your brain?"